PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ![TimeSeries_Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/TimeSeries_Image2.png)
 *Fig. 9.
 Time series and animation display.*

-The figure above illustrates how users can explore different time points, with names as labeled in the uploaded expression files, by using the slider (**A**) to move through the different time points and observe how the pathway changes over time.
+The figure above illustrates how users can explore different time points, with names as labelled in the uploaded expression files, by using the slider (**A**) to move through the different time points and observe how the pathway changes over time.

 To create a timelapse animation of the pathway across all time points, click the "Animate" button (**B**).
 The animation will sequentially display changes across each time point, providing a dynamic view of pathway evolution.